Governing Board of the American Institute of Physics

 Mr. Gibbs presented a Report of which a copy is attached to the official copy of these minutes.

 It was voted that the report be accepted and that the Director be asked to write to the secretaries of the organizations referred to in the last paragraph of the report urging the desirability of these organizations becoming constituent members of the American Council on Education.

-On motion of Mr. Gibbs it was voted that the question of physics in relation to the national security, with special references to proposed universal military training, be referred to the Policy Committee for study and report to the Board.
+On motion of Mr. Gibbs it was voted that the question of physics in relation to national security, with special reference to proposed universal military training, be referred to the Policy Committee for study and report to the Board.

 X. New Business:

-The Treasurer proposed the appointment of a Finance Committee, of not more than three members, preferably located in New York City, which committee should be available to officers of the Institute for consultation and advice on any matters of Institue finances, particularly investmetns, any question of accounting, and questions relating to business dealings.
+The Treasurer proposed the appointment of a Finance Committee, of not more than three members, preferably located in New York City, which committee should be available to officers of the Institute for consultation and advice on any matters of Institute finances, particularly investments, any question of accounting, and questions relating to business dealings.

 On motion it was voted to authorize the Chairman to appoint such a committee for 1945.

 Mr. Barton expressed the opinion that advertising rates on the Journals of the Institute may need upward revision soon.

 After some discussion, it was voted to refer the subject to the Executive Committee.